bulletmark/edir/README.md

     4. Remaining deleted directories are removed.

     In simple terms, remember that files are processed before directories so you can rename files into a different directory and then delete the original directory, all in one edit.
-However in practice it is far **less confusing and less risky** if you perform complicated renames and moves in distinct steps.
+However in practice it is far **less confusing and less risky** if you perform complicated renames and moves across changed directories in distinct steps.

 ## Renames and Deletes in a GIT Repository